 Denver also has Executive Orders that apply to all city buildings and those who work in or visit those buildings.
 Executive Order 99 regulates smoking within any city buildings.
 That legislation prohibits smoking of all tobacco and nicotine products within 25 ft. of the entrances to any city-owned or managed facility.

-The City of Denver enforces the Colorado Clean Indoor Air Act (CCIAA) that regulates smoking indoors and within 15 feet of any main entryway.
+The City of Denver enforces the Colorado Clean Indoor Air Act (CCIAA) that regulates smoking of all tobacco and nicotine products indoors and within 25 feet of any main entryway.
 Denver residents can call 3-1-1 to report any violations of the CCIAA.
-DEH’s Community Health Division will send a warning letter to the business in violation letting them know they are breaking state law, and will also inform the Denver Police Department as they have ultimate enforcement power.
-Our partners at Denver Public Health will also reach out to the establishment to provide education on the law and brainstorm how the business can be compliant while also accommodating their customers.
+DDPHE's Community & Behavioral Health Division will send a warning letter to the business in violation informing proprietors that they are breaking state law and will also inform the Denver Police Department as that department has ultimate enforcement authority.
+DDPHE's partners at Denver Public Health will also reach out to the establishment to provide education on the law and to develop a strategy to address compliance while considering the accommodations of patrons.

 The objective of DDPHE’s Tobacco Enforcement Program is to address the illegal sale, advertisement and labeling of tobacco products to anyone under the age of 21 with the goal of keeping tobacco products out of the hands of Denver’s youth.
 To this end, the Community & Behavioral Health Division under Chapter 24, Article XI, Division 1 of the Denver Revised Municipal Code enforces regulations related to the sale of tobacco products.

 This updated fine schedule will go into effect April 1, 2018.